HOME

 Constantinople/Istanbul

-"Central" Constantinople was basically divided into a Moslem section and a non-Moslem section.
-The Golden Horn (Corne d'or) separated the Moslem section, "Stamboul", from the European section variously known as Galata, Pera, and Beyoglu.
-Both of these sections are actually in Europe.
-The Bosporus separates Europe from Asia.
+Historically the European side of Constantinople was divided into a Moslem section and a non-Moslem section.
+The Golden Horn (Corne d'or) separated the two sections.
+The Moslem section was known as "Stamboul".
+The European section was variously known as Galata, Pera, and Beyoglu (Pera was an northern expansion of Galata due to population growth.
+Beyoglu was what the Ottoman Turks called Pera).
 The nomenclature of the European section gets a little confusing as the names in many cases were used interchangeably and in other cases more specific designations were given.
-The Azarians lived in the "European" section of the city.
-This is were the embassies, the European hotels, and the Armenian Catholic churches were located.
+The embassies, European hotels, and the Armenian Catholic churches were located in the Galata/Pera/Beyoglu section of the city.

 • Beyoghle 1895-1901 and 1908